isomerpages/moe-fuhuasec/index.md

       announcement_items:
         - title: Welcome back to school!
           date: 31 December 2024
-          announcement: On 2 January 2025, students should report to the school hall by 7.20am.
-Please bring along your charged iPad, holiday assignments (if any), report book, English Language reading materials and writing materials.
-Remember to be properly attired and groomed.
+          announcement: On 2 January, students should bring along their charged iPad, holiday assignments, report book, English Language reading materials and writing materials.
+Students must be properly attired and groomed, and report to the school hall by 7.20am.
           link_text: ""
           link_url: ""
         - title: 2025 Class Timetables